 Published

-How to Identify Gold: Tests That Actually Work
+How to Identify Gold Ore: Field Tests That Actually Work

 I have a jar of pyrite sitting on my bookshelf that I collected from the South Platte River in 2022.
 It’s labeled “GOLD????” in Sharpie because I was so convinced I’d struck it rich that I drove home going five under the speed limit so I wouldn’t crash and lose my treasure.

 It was not treasure.
 It was iron sulfide.
 About $0.00 worth.
-Turns out, learning how to identify gold takes more than wishful thinking.
+Turns out, learning how to identify gold ore takes more than wishful thinking — it takes knowing what to look for in the rock itself.

 The embarrassing part is I showed it to three people before I figured it out.
 My buddy Travis was the one who finally said “dude, that’s pyrite” while trying very hard not to laugh.
 He failed at not laughing.

-If you’ve ever pulled something shiny out of a creek and felt that electric jolt of “is this real?” — this guide will save you from the group chat humiliation I endured.
-Learning how to identify gold is mostly about knowing a handful of simple tests you can do right there on the riverbank, no lab required.
+If you’ve ever pulled something shiny out of a creek, cracked open a piece of quartz, or found a suspicious rock on a hike and felt that electric jolt of “is this real?” — this guide will save you from the group chat humiliation I endured.
+Knowing how to identify gold ore is mostly about understanding a handful of simple tests and recognizing the rocks and minerals that gold actually lives in.

 The Streak Test (Do This One First)